nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in EduContacts.

 Format:
 ```bash